ServiceInnovationLab/smartstart-frontend/README.md

 `npm lint`

-## Creating and deploying a build

-You must have a clean git tree in order to make the build.
-To create the build, run `npm run build`.
-The build will be created in the `dist/` folder.
-A `VERSION.txt` file will also be added, with the short hash of the most recent git commit.

 ## Using local test data

-Alternatively, you can run a variant of these commands to use a local data fixture (as opposed to whatever the default API endpoint is).
+Alternatively, you can run a variant of these commands to use a local data fixture (as opposed to whatever the default API endpoint is):

-For the devserver:

-`npm run start:local`
+`npm run start:testdata`

-For the build:
+This is also a recent snapshot of the govt.nz content available locally by
+using:

-`npm run build:local`
+`npm run start:snapshot`

-## Changing which Piwik site is connected

-A `--piwik` command line argument can be supplied to switch between the different Piwik site environments, as specified in `config.js`.
-For example, `npm run build -- --piwik testing` (note that npm run requires an extra -- to delimit command line arguments) will build the site into`/dist` with the correct Piwik site ID for the `testing.bundle.services.govt.nz` instance.

-By default all builds will be connected to the `development` Piwik instance, which many environments are connected too.
-"Proper" environments like UAT and testing should have an exclusive relationship to a Piwik site ID.

-Development server instances should not need to override the default Piwik `development` site ID.

-### For ansible builds

-As a shortcut, to enable the correct Piwik ID when building `testing.bundle.services.govt.nz`, run the command `npm run build:testing`.

-## Running with the backend too
+## Developing with the backend too

 You must use a cloud environment to enable login and personalisation functionality.
 Follow the instructions in the `README.md` in the [ops repository](https://gitlab.catalyst.net.nz/lef/ops).
 Once ssh'd in to the frontend server you can do `cd project` and then if you would like to run the development server rather than the built version, run `run-dev`.

+## Creating a build for deployment

+You must have a clean git tree in order to make the build.
+To create the build, Ansible from the ops repository will run `npm run build`.

+The build will be created in the `dist/` folder.
+A `VERSION.txt` file will also be added, with the short hash of the most recent git commit.

+### Required command line arguments for the build

+There are two required command line arguements that must be provided with the `npm run build` command.
+A set of command line arguments specified to npm run needs a preceeding ` -- ` first.

+#### endpoint

+This specifies the path to the content API.
+It should be a local path, or an URL.

+For example for the govt.nz test API endpoint:

+`npm run build -- --endpoint https://govtnz-test1.cwp.govt.nz/BoacAPI/v1/all`

+#### piwik

+This stipulates which Piwik site ID number to use.
+It should be a numeric value.

+For example for the development servers Piwik ID number:

+`npm run build -- --piwik 2`

+#### A full example

+`npm run build -- --piwik 1 --endpoint /assets/test-data.json`

+### Building locally

+If you want to mimic the Ansible build process locally, there are two shortcut commands for common local configuration: `npm run build:testdata` and `npm run build:externaltest` which point to the local test data and govt.nz's test API respectively.